The Rise of the Meritocracy

 It is good sense to appoint individual people to jobs on their merit.
 It is the opposite when those who are judged to have merit of a particular kind harden into a new social class without room in it for others.

-Journalist and writer Paul Barker points out that "irony is a dangerous freight to carry" and suggests that in the 1960s and '70s it was read "as a simple attack on the rampant meritocrats", whereas he suggests it should be read "as sociological analysis in the form of satire".
+Journalist and writer Paul Barker points out that "irony is a dangerous freight to carry" and suggests that in the 1960s and 1970s it was read "as a simple attack on the rampant meritocrats", whereas he suggests it should be read "as sociological analysis in the form of satire".

+In 2006, The Rise and Rise of Meritocracy commented that The Rise of the Meritocracy "was intended to help turn Labour away from meritocracy, by reminding it of the importance of communitarian values.
+Curiously, though, half a century later we have a Labour government declaring the promotion of meritocracy as one its primary objectives."

+In 2018, to celebrate the 60th anniversary of the publication of The Rise of the Meritocracy, The Young Foundation, named after Michael Young, launched Beyond Meritocracy, a competition to answer the questions "What lies beyond Meritocracy?" and "What might be the equation for the 21st century?"
+The Rise of the Meritocracy did not say what came after the challenge to meritocracy by the Populists that it predicted in 2034.
+Following the rise of "populists" in 2016 such as Donald Trump in the USA and Nigel Farage in the UK, some of the essays suggested that the predictions in the book were proving prescient, and coming earlier than predicted.

 Synopsis

 Introduction to the Transaction edition

-The author had difficulties in finding a publisher for his the book.
+The author had difficulties in finding a publisher for the book.
 One wanted a new Brave New World.
 Another told him they did not publish PhD theses: finally, a friend published it.
 It deals with "Meritocracy", a term part Latin term and part Greek, its theme being a fictitious change in society.
 Before, there were castes.
 Now with the industrial era, there are classes.
 People are defined by their achievements rather than by the families they are born into.
 Social inequality can be justified.

 A meritocratic education and society can lead to problems.
 The rich and powerful are encouraged by the general culture and become arrogant.
 "The eminent know that success is a just reward for their own capacity, their own efforts", whereas the poor are demoralised.
 The latter "are tested again and again… If they have been labelled 'dunce' repeatedly they cannot any longer pretend; their image of themselves is more nearly a true, unflattering reflection."

 Education is not only a way to get productive people.
 It could enrich them too.

 Introduction

-In 2034, a revolution with deep historical roots is approaching in the UK.
-The narrator wants to explain the rise of the meritocracy in a socialist essay.
+The novel begins in 2034, as a revolution with deep historical roots is approaching in the United Kingdom.
+The narrator wants to explain the rise of the meritocracy in the form of a socialist essay.